Mandates and Estate Agents

 The mandate document commits you to a set of terms from the moment you sign.
 Before you do, check the following: the commission percentage and whether VAT is included or excluded; the mandate period and any rollover clause; the marketing activities the agency commits to; the cancellation terms and any notice period required; the tail clause, which defines how long after mandate expiry the agency can still claim commission on an introduction made during the active period; and the agent's current Fidelity Fund Certificate.

 If any of these terms are unclear, ask before you sign.
 A mandate is a legal agreement that shapes everything that follows.
 Taking the time to read and understand it is the most cost-effective thing a seller can do before their property goes to market.
-The disclosure documents your agent is required to provide are part of that same pre-signing step and carry equal legal weight.
+The disclosure documents your agent is required to provide are part of that same pre-signing step and are equally binding.

 The full guide to disclosure documents covers what your agent is legally required to provide before you sign, what each document contains, and why incomplete or false disclosure can expose both parties to liability after transfer.
 It is the pre-signing step most sellers treat as a formality and shouldn't.